 You may like: Google Remarketing – All you need to know

 Display advertising is highly recommended for remarketing to show your ads to people that visit your website for the first time.
 Using Google display networks (GDN) for your remarketing campaign will bring you huge success.

 Completely use your ad content spaces

 You have another opportunity to add other information such as other important URLs, location and call to action buttons.
-The goal here is to use all the relevant fields and fill all the provided spaces to maximum.
+The goal here is to use all the relevant fields and fill all the provided spaces to the maximum.

 This helps you provide all the necessary information your target audience might need which will improve your Click Through Rate (CTR%).

-You should also keep in mind these spaces has limited characters and your message should be as concise as possible to deliver the right information and easy to understand by your target audience.
+You should also keep in mind these spaces has limited characters and your message should be as concise as possible to deliver the right information and be easy to understand by your target audience.

 Test different bidding and pricing models